Murder MysterY LODGING PACKAGE

-Pack your inner Sherlock Holmes and Miss Marple and get away with murder… The Wilburton Inn is a historic 1902 Tudor mansion high on a hill – a perfect setting for an Agatha Christie mystery or a real life game of Clue.
+Pack your inner Sherlock Holmes and Miss Marple for a getaway with murder… The Wilburton Inn is a historic 1902 mansion high on a hill – a perfect setting for an Agatha Christie mystery or a real life game of Clue.
 Georgette Levis, sister of Tony-award winning playwright, Wendy Wasserstein began the tradition of writing original murder mysteries.
-Her daughter Tajlei Levis, an accomplished New York City playwright and lyricist, continues the tradition using the Wilburton’s rich history as backdrop for each year’s original mysteries.
+Her daughter Tajlei Levis, an accomplished New York City playwright and lyricist, continues the tradition using the Wilburton’s rich history as backdrop for each year’s original story.
 Mark your calendar each year for the first week of November and an encore performance in the first week in April.
 Two night package includes:

 Friday wine reception.
 Meet the colorful cast of suspects and your fellow guests.
 Family innkeeper Melissa leads the festivities and sing-along from 6:30 - 8pm.

 Discounted $60 tickets to the interactive Murder Mystery Dinner Party on Saturday from 6:30 - 10:00pm.